Discover How Easy it is to Get Unstuck

-Global beliefs are over generalizations you make about people, things, and about life.
+Global beliefs are over-generalizations you make about people, things, and life.
 Meaning, for instance, you believe X and you do not believe Y. You believe X because you have made specific assumptions about X and Y that make them always seem to be a certain way.

 Global beliefs are assumptions we make that begin with:

 - “I am…”